Blinken says NATO speaks with unity on Ukraine-Russia tensions | DW | 20.01.2022

 "That unity gives us strength, a strength which I must add, that Russia cannot match," Blinken said.
 "It's why we build voluntary alliances in the first place.
 It's also why Russia recklessly seeks to divide us."

-Blinken also said talks between NATO allies and Russia had given things to consider for both sides.
+Blinken also said talks between NATO allies and Russia had yielded things for both sides to consider.

 Western and Russian officials have already met for talks on the Ukraine tensions in Geneva, Brussels, and Vienna, but these failed to yield a breakthrough.